MySQL Events and Event Scheduler Explained

 Create a scheduled event in MySQL.

-Events are automatically dropped after execution.
-If you want to save the event in the database, add the ON COMPLETION PRESERVE clause when creating the event.
+One-time events are automatically dropped after execution.
+If you want to preserve the event in the database, add the ON COMPLETION PRESERVE clause when creating the event.

-A recurring event happens repeatedly at a specified time.
-To schedule a recurring event, use the following syntax after the ON SCHEDULE statement:
+A recurring event occurs repeatedly at a specified time.
+To schedule a recurring event, use the following syntax:

 Create a recurring event in MySQL.